ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test pass criteria:

-The test will pass if all supported roles are successfully tested, and BPI Subject's are able to perform operations only as allowed by their role's permissions.
+The test will pass if all supported roles are successfully tested, and BPI Subjects are able to perform operations only as allowed by their role's permissions.
 Additionally, attempting operations that require higher permissions than the current BPI Subject's role must be denied, and appropriate error messages must be displayed.

 #### **[R284]**
 BPI Storage MUST support policy management.